titulus/validate.it.js/README.md

   .assert()
   .anotherAssert( argument );
 ```
+> Note.
+All asserts combined in **AND** logic way.
+So if any of asserts fails - validation fails

 * **Assert** is a step of validation process.
 It checks `base` by specified rule.
 * **Result** is a *result* of validation in clean readable format.